-Kurt Leyendecker specializes in intellectual property law, including the procurement of United States patents for individual inventors and small entrepreneurial companies.
+Kurt Leyendecker specializes in intellectual property law, including the procurement of United States patents and trademarks for individual inventors and small entrepreneurial companies.

 He graduated with an engineering degree from the University of Illinois and a law degree from the University of Denver.
 Kurt has practiced law at two national law firms with prestigious patent law groups.
 Prior to founding Leyendecker & Lemire, LLC, he also had a successful solo practice.